Family Law With A Personal Touch In The Chicago Area Since 1978

-When filing for divorce, mediation and collaborative law may be effective alternatives to traditional litigation.
+When considering divorce, most people think of an expensive, drawn-out and contentious court process that can tear families apart and alienate the children.
+However, when filing for divorce, mediation and collaborative law may be effective alternatives to traditional litigation.
 While most cases do not require either, they may be very beneficial in certain circumstances.

 Another alternative is the collaborative process, in which both parties hire a collaborative law attorney and agree to resolve the issues without litigation.
 The parties sign a legally binding Participation Agreement, in which they commit to resolving the dispute outside of the courtroom and according to collaborative law guidelines.